chpc-tech-eval/chpc24-scc-nationals/README.md

 Team mentors are encouraged to support and motivate their teams.
 However, they may not do any of the work for the students.
 They are strictly there to provide guidance and suggestions, and are there to participate in the conference for their own benefit as well.

 Team captains will each be issued a competition USB flash drive.
-This is how the teams will be issued with their benchmarks and how teams will submit their results.
-Only the Team captain can approach the organizers’ booth, to submit and/or receive benchmarks.
+This is how the teams may be given input files and how teams will submit their results.
+Only the Team captain can approach the organizers’ booth, to submit and/or receive any relevant input files.
 Only one Team captain is allowed at the organizer's booth at any time.

-To receive the next set of benchmarks, you will need to make a valid submission of the previous benchmark.
-Alternatively, you may forfeit penalty points should you be unable to submit a preceding result but want to attempt the next benchmark.
-The benchmarks will get progressively harder.
+## Competition Rules: Submission Guidelines

+Benchmarks must be submitted by the deadline as specified in the timetable.
+Resubmission of a previously submitted benchmark will only be allowed if the benchmarks due on that day have been completed and submitted, and the benchmark being resubmitted was originally submitted before its due date.
+If a team misses a submission deadline and wishes to submit the benchmark for a pass, they may do so only if the benchmarks due on that day have already been submitted.
+A late submission penalty of 10% will be applied for each day the missed benchmark is late, calculated from its original submission date.

+It is important to note that only valid submissions will be considered.
+For a submission to be valid, **all required deliverables** for each of the benchmarks must be met.
+If a team completes the benchmarks scheduled for a particular day ahead of the deadline, they may submit them and move on to the next set.
+However, approval from the organizers is mandatory before proceeding, and no new benchmarks may be started until the current set has been validly submitted.

 The competition organizers will give teams a general indication of where they should be, in the morning at the beginning of the day, and again in the afternoon at the end of the day.